menu

 Also of interest is that Morehead has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Morehead telecommute to their jobs.
-Overall, about 9.97% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.97% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Morehead in 2022 was $22,215, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $88,860 for a family of four.
 However, Morehead contains both very wealthy and poor people as well.
 Morehead also has one of the higher rates of people living in poverty in the nation, with 34.36% of its population below the federal poverty line.